Alex-Symonds/Adminas-React/README.md

 layout.html is the base for all webpages.
 Then there's one html file for each page on Adminas.

 #### Subfolder components/
 * comment_base.html, comment_collapse.html and comment_full.html contain the HTML for a single comment. comment_base.html has the parts common to all comments; comment_collapse.html and comment_full.html extend it in different ways to create the "slimline" version (where you click to expand the section with the buttons) and the full version (where you don't).
+This is used on the pages with comments which have not yet been moved to React.
 * pagination_nav.html is the pagination navigation strip, used on the job_comments and records pages.

 #### Subfolder pdf/